surlabs/assStackQuestion/README.md

 Version History
 ===============

+* The stable version 3.0.x for **ILIAS 5.3** with new functionalities from STACK such a new input types is found in the Github branch **master-ilias53**
 * The stable version 2.4.x for **ILIAS 5.2 to 5.3** is found in the GitHub branch **master-ilias52**
 * The stable version 2.3.x for **ILIAS 5.0 to 5.1** is found in the GitHub branch **master**
-* The stable version 3.0.x for **ILIAS 5.3** with new functionalities from STACK such a new input types is found in the Github branch **master-ilias53**

 Version 3.0.0 (2018-03-07) for ILIAS 5.3
 ----------------------------------------
+This is a major update.
+It uses the core classes from STACK version 4.0, the sample questions have also be changed.
+All STACK questions of your platform will be translated to the new syntax for CAS text in STACK (use of {@..@} instead of @...@)
+This change is automatically done in the plugin update, but we recommend to check the questions before use it in tests.

+PLEASE BACKUP YOUR DATABASE before you run the update from an older version.
+Depending on the number of questions, the update takes some minutes, please set the PHP variable max_execution_time high enough.

-- This is a major version, with many important changes to the code.
-This version uses the STACK core classes from version 4.0, the sample questions have also be changed.
-Notice that during the update script of this version, all STACK questions of your platform will be translated to the new syntax for CAS text in STACK (use of {@..@} instead of @...@) This change is made automatically  but we recommend to check the questions before use it in tests.
-This translation is also done when importing questions from ILIAS or MoodleXML, but please, notice that this conversion is one way, you can import "old CASText behaviour" questions to a platform with STACK plugin version 3.0+ but if you import "new CASText behaviour" questions to a platform with a previous version of the plugin, your question will not be properly shown on that platform.
+The translation is also done when importing questions from ILIAS or MoodleXML, but please notice that this conversion is one way.
+You can import "old CASText behaviour" questions to a platform with STACK plugin version 3.0+.
+But if you import "new CASText behaviour" questions to a platform with a previous version of the plugin, your question will not be properly shown on that platform.

-- NEW FEATURES:
+NEW FEATURES:
 - 8 new input types (We highly recommend to read the Documentation of all new input types that can be found here: https://stack2.maths.ed.ac.uk/demo/question/type/stack/doc/doc.php/Authoring/Inputs.md):
 	- Numerical input:
       This input type requires the student to type in a number of some kind.
 Any expression with a variable will be rejected as invalid.